5jayarama/WebCrawler/README.md

 this for csrf token as well. when I saw the h3 tag for flag in the project description, I added that to the Parser class as well.
 I had some trouble getting urls while traversing fakebook, but this part was easier for me because i was able to find some
 resources online and it had a much better description in the project of how to complete this.
-Runtime(used to be faster before getting bogged down)- Runtime was absolutely abmyssal though.
-To improve the runtime, I tried printing each time it looked for a url and each time it found it.
-It used to be like 5 to 15 times, so I tried some different methods like removing the url after use, but it barely helped.
-So I just used random, which made the url finding more efficient.
-It will run in 30 minutes if there aren't too many other ppl running at the same time.
+Runtime-
+Runtime was absolutely abmyssal though.
+To improve the runtime, I used set instead of list for urls_to_visit and visited_urls, I remade my program to not use a new socket each crawl iteration, and more.

 Testing:
 Testing was rather difficult.
 For both logging in and crawling, I shoved a large number of prints in order to debug any problems, and I later deleted or commented them out.
 For login I would print out entire htmls and repsonses to ensure that every step was done correctly.
-For the crawl I mainly had trouble with traversing past the first one or two links.
-I created a parser class tag and parse type for flag to ensure that it would be collected properly, since my runtime was rather bad, and finding flags took a long time.
+For the crawl I ran through the code with a ton of prints, like the whole response, to debug it.
+After I switched to one socket, I got partially cut responses, which I didn't know at first.
+I would run the code and only 2 to 4 flags would come, so I spent a while waiting for tests to finish and figure out the problem (In the end I made the send_crawl).
+Using extensive prints will usually reveal potential issues without waiting for the entire code to run, and I wish I used prints more generously than I did at first.